 It’s a great place to see a big part of Baltimore history while you’re in Canton.

-Read our full guide to Brewers Hill Baltimore
+Read our full guide to Brewers Hill and Canton Baltimore

 Nicknamed “the best backyard in Baltimore”, the 137-acre Patterson Park is anything but shabby.
 Grab a snowball or ice cream from the famed Bmore Licks before heading into the grounds.